 The Sanctuary for Senior Dogs

-URGENT NEED FOR FOSTER FAMILIES FOR LARGE DOGS
+URGENT NEED FOR FOSTER FAMILIES FOR SENIOR DOGS

 We need foster homes for large and small dogs.
 We especially need foster homes without cats for the occasional dog that just will not live peacefully with cats.
 We turn dogs in need away every day because of a lack of qualified foster homes.

 If you are in the greater Cleveland/NE Ohio area and can help an older dog know what it is like to have a safe, secure, loving foster home, please contact us and we will send you a volunteer/foster application.
 You will save the life of an old dog with no place to go!

 The Sanctuary provides all medical care for foster dogs.
 We will also provide food for your foster dog if you wish.

 The Sanctuary for Senior Dogs makes a lifelong commitment to every dog that enters our program: if the dog is too ill or too emotionally fragile to be adopted into a loving home, that dog stays with an experienced Sanctuary foster caregiver for life.
 The Sanctuary does not euthanize dogs considered "unadoptable"; we euthanize only to alleviate suffering from terminal illness.